SARAH-HADDAD/Design-Resources/readme.md

 Website | Description
 --------|------------
 [Grid by Example](https://gridbyexample.com/) | This site is a collection of examples, video and other information to help you learn CSS Grid Layout.
+[THE EXPERIMENTAL LAYOUT LAB](https://labs.jensimmons.com/) | Learn what's now possible in graphic design on the web : layout, CSS Grid, and more.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>